DerkaouiAnas/learning-git/README.md

 `git reset {filename}` undo `git add {filename}`

-`git rest` to unstage all changes for all files
+`git reset` to unstage all changes for all files

 a commit is a save point